codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 =======
 You can set up your assignment to provide your students with a Jupyter Notebook as the default code editor or to open JupyterLab.
 More information about `Jupyter Notebook <https://jupyter.org/>`_ and `Jupyter Lab <https://jupyterlab.readthedocs.io/en/latest/>`_.

 The :ref:`Code Playback <code-playback>` functionality will not work for code your students enter in a Jupyter Notebook.
-If you install the Jupyter Collaboration Extension, see `Using the Jupyter Collaboration Extension`_, you can view a timeline of events in the notebook.
+If you install the Jupyter Collaboration Extension (see `Using the Jupyter Collaboration Extension`_ below), you can view a timeline of events in the notebook.

 Using Jupyter Notebooks in Codio
 --------------------------------